barryclark/jekyll-now/_posts/2016-6-12-HDDVSSSD.md

 ### Da Problem

-For some strange reason when I replace the Superdrive (optical drive, the dvd reader), and put a *caddie* for another **HDD** I bought a really cheap chinese without any finesse one, cuz the **HDD** it's getting loose, and if you know, probably not, a **FusionDrive** it's a *logical fusion*, DUH!, of two drives, so the **OS** believe that's only one Disk instead of two...
+For some strange reason when I replace the Superdrive (optical drive), and put a *caddie* for another **HDD**, I bought a really cheap chinese product without any finesse, cuz the **HDD** it's getting loose randomnly, and if you know, probably not, a **FusionDrive** it's a *logical fusion*, DUH!, of two drives, so the **OS** believe that's only one Disk instead of two, so when one get disconected... well pretty much is the end of your OS.
+But *Why is such a good deal do this?*:

 **PROS**

-- The space of a **HDD**
+- The space of a **HDD**.
-- The speed of a **SSD**
+- The speed of a **SSD**.

 **Contra**

-- A really good old *NES* game
+- A really good old *NES* game.
 - Sometimes you have this kind of problems, really stupid anyway.

-Well now I’m in orlando so I have more time and better conditions to fix this little problem in a proper way, but, **kids** let’s see what we learn:
+Well now I’m in Orlando so I have more time and better conditions to fix this little problem in a proper way, but, **kids** let’s see what we learn:

 ### Time Machine